 - an employee’s liability for possible military service;

 Keep in mind, there are a number of legitimate reasons an employer can offer for failing to promote an employee.
 The employee may fail to meet the qualifications or experience requirements for the higher position.
 They may have a history of poor work performance.
 Or another candidate was simply more qualified.
 None of these reasons are, on their face, discriminatory or illegal.

 But we also know from experience that employers often mask discriminatory reasons with legitimate-sounding reasons.
 For example, a supervisor may tell an Black employee they were less qualified than a white co-worker for a particular promotion.
 But the Black employee later learns that their company has never promoted a Black employee to the position they were seeking.
 This strongly suggests a discriminatory refusal to promote Black employees.

 This is why it is crucial to work with an attorney if you suspect there is ongoing discrimination in your workplace.
 Few managers will ever come right and out and say they are refusing to hire you for an illegal reason.
 But they will often leave certain clues or hints that something is awry.
 By working with a lawyer who knows how to handle these cases, you put yourself in a better position to build a compelling case for illegal discrimination.

-Employment Lawyers Serving Ocean, Monmouth & Middlesex County
+New Jersey Employment Lawyers Serving Ocean, Monmouth, Middlesex County & Beyond

 Employees who suffer workplace discrimination can seek significant damages from their employer.
 This includes monetary compensation in the form of what the employee would have earned had they received the promotion they were seeking.
 An employer can also be ordered to pay the affected employee additional compensation for their pain and suffering, as well as possible punitive damages for egregious misconduct.